LucaDiFiori/CPP---Module---05/README.md

     return 0;
 }
 ```
-Here, DerivedInner inherits from the nested Inner class of Outer, allowing you to extend the functionality of the nested class through inheritance.
+Here, DerivedInner inherits from the nested Inner class of Outer, allowing you
+to extend the functionality of the nested class through inheritance.

+***
+***

+# EXCEPTIONS AND TRY/CATCH STATEMENTS
+Exceptions in C++ are a mechanism that allows you to handle errors or unexpected
+conditions that occur during the execution of a program.
+Instead of relying on error
+codes or return values, exceptions provide a structured way to handle these errors,
+making the code cleaner and easier to maintain.

+## Basic Structure of Exception Handling in C++
+C++ uses three primary keywords for exception handling:
+- **try**:
+    * When an error occurs, you can "throw" an exception to signal that something went wrong.
+This is done using the throw keyword.
+    * This block contains the code that might throw an exception.